Frenzoid/JuniorSoftwareDeveloper/README.md

 - Going back to Task Repository: I think there could be a better way to handle the file access, i was thinking about it and if we stop the server right while it processes a request, the file will be corrupted or the queued async requests will be lost, but i suppose theres not much we can do with a file.
 Maybe implementing a messaging system consumer / producer would be a better solution, but i think that would be overkill for this project

-- Better logging for sure, the current logs are not very informative
+- Better logging for sure, the current logs are not very informative nor stored anywhere.

 - A better / global error handling around the Routers ( API Maps ), that should return a custom message in case of an error ( file access, docuware api error, etc ), instead of the stack trace.